1. Freeman Auditorium

 Assistive listening devices are available for those with special hearing needs.
 These personal sound systems provide listeners with the capability to amplify audio in the auditorium to levels suited for their needs.

 The Hamilton Eye Institute Skills Transfer Center is home to a wide array of advanced surgical training tools to educate the next generation of ophthalmic surgeon.
-In addition to traditional surgical training methods, we offer cutting-edge methods including:
+In addition to traditional surgical training methods, we offer a suite of state-of-the-art computer simulation platforms inspired by the innovative mind of Jim McGehee, a major community leader and friend with a deep understanding of the value of simulator use in aerospace training.

 - Indirect ophthalmoscope simulator